alpineghost/PUI2016_jdg545/HW4_jdg545/README.md

 Chi-Square Analysis |  Number of Viruses/Parasites in Cats | continuous | Different combinations of status (seropositive or seronegative) for the two pathogens | discrete | n/a | n/a | Do pathogen and parasite combinations increase risk (seropositive or seronegative) of virus pairing in domestic cats? | H0: Independent viruses and pathogens are equally or less likely to synergize or double associate and pair in cats possessing multiple parasite and pathogens. | n/a | http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0029618 |
 ||||||||||||||||

+## Assignment 3
+I collaborated with Sofiya Elyakin and Ben Alpert.
+Sofiya had worked on it with Sebastian Bana and Marc Toneatto and explained it to us.

+## Assignment 4
+I collaborated with Sofiya Elyakin and Ben Alpert.
+We tried different methods to clean up the data and ran the different tests.